Skip to main content

 TSM’s were introduced to give Landlord’s a clear insight of how their tenants believe they are performing, so they can focus on what needs to be improved to increase satisfaction and deliver a better tenant experience overall.
 We will use the information to improve services across a range of areas.

-What our residents told us:
+What our residents told us in this survey:

 • Our Repairs Service needs to improve – delays getting work done, poor quality repairs and poor/lacking communication were all common themes.